May 07, 2018

 Illinois Tourism Kicks off National Travel & Tourism Week

-“In honor of National Travel & Tourism Week, I’m excited to announce the new Frank Lloyd Wright Trail in Illinois, paving the way for more domestic and international travelers to enjoy authentic experiences throughout Illinois,” said Cory Jobe, Director of the Illinois Office of Tourism.
+“In honor of National Travel & Tourism Week, I’m excited to announce the new Illinois’ Frank Lloyd Wright Trail, paving the way for more domestic and international travelers to enjoy authentic experiences throughout Illinois,” said Cory Jobe, Director of the Illinois Office of Tourism.
 “The new trail celebrates Frank Lloyd Wright history and his connection to Illinois, allowing tourists from around the world to discover the work of Frank Lloyd Wright, one of America’s greatest architects.”

-Download the Frank Lloyd Wright Trail Press Kit: Press Kit includes 13 Frank Lloyd Wright Trail sites, images, new FLW Trail itineraries, signage and FLW Trust fact sheets.
+Download the Illinois Frank Lloyd Wright Trail Press Kit: Press Kit includes 13 Illinois’ Frank Lloyd Wright Trail sites, images, new FLW Trail itineraries, signage and FLW Trust fact sheets.

 Frank Lloyd Wright was known for his unique vision that led to a uniquely American style of architecture in the US, including Illinois.
 His creative period spanned over 70 years, in addition to houses, he also designed offices, churches, schools, hotels, museums and other structures.
 There are currently 80 Frank Lloyd Wright structures in the Chicago metro area.
 Thirteen Frank Lloyd Wright properties in Illinois are open to the public.